Robert-van-Engelen/Forth500/E500-unexpanded/README.md

 Forth500 without changing it, then `xxxx=DF0C` and save the image with:

 where `xxxx` is the address returned by `HERE HEX.`.
-If you just loaded Forth500 without changing it, then save the image with:
+If you just loaded Forth500 without changing it, then `xxxx=DDB2` and save the image with:

-    > SAVEM "F:FORTH500.BIN",&B9000,&BDF0C
+    > SAVEM "F:FORTH500.BIN",&B9000,&BDDB2

 This makes it possible to instantly reload Forth500, e.g. after a fatal error or crash that damaged the Forth500 dictionary: